Frise chronologique

 Annexation of the Urfist

-From its creation in 1986, the Unité régionale de formation à l'information scientifique et technique de Paris (regional training and scientific information unit in Paris) was attached to the École des Chartes.
-Like its six counterparts across the country, its range of training and support services has gradually expanded to include mastery of IT tools, internet research, scientific publication, and digital content production.
+The Unité régionale de formation à l'information scientifique et technique de Paris (Paris Regional Scientific and Technical Information Training Unit) was created in 1986 and attached to the École des chartes.
+Similarly to its six counterparts across the country, Urfist’s range of training and support services has gradually expanded to include mastery of IT tools, internet research, scientific publication, and digital content production.

 2006